What should we be doing today

 stimulated me to recently put together a relatively complete statement of my

-technical/market vision of the fourth generation intelligent grid: P. Werbos,
+technical/market vision of the fourth generation intelligent grid: P. Werbos, Computational Intelligence for the Smart Grid – History,

-Opportunities, IEEE Computational
+Challenges and Opportunities, IEEE

-Intelligence Magazine, feature cover story, August 2011.
-This is cited in the
+Computational Intelligence Magazine, feature cover story, August 2011.
+This

-new White
+is cited in the new White

 House policy on the smart grid.